MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens1-basic-usage.md

 Now it's time to put gestures to the test!

-You'll find your installed apps in the **Start** menu and there are more apps for HoloLens (1st gen) in the Microsoft Store.
+You'll find your installed apps in the [Start menu](holographic-home.md) and there are more apps for HoloLens (1st gen) in the Microsoft Store.

 Open the **Start** menu and select an app!

 Using apps on HoloLens is a little different from on a PC: Some apps use a 2D view and look like other Windows applications.
 Other apps (immersive apps) use a 3D view and when you launch them, they become the only app you see.

-When you place an app, it will stay put until you remove it.
-You can move or resize 2D apps at any time.
+When you place an app window or app launcher, it will stay put until you remove it.
+You can move or resize these holograms in your [mixed reality home](holographic-home.md#Open-apps-from-Start-menu) at any time.

 ## Move, resize, and rotate apps